Reading rhythms in sheet music

 Example 3

-Having familiarity with a prefixed figure, the next step is to learn to audiate the figure with the beat simultaneously, audiating both the notes of the figure, and the sound of the beat (metronome) underneath it.
+Having familiarity with a prefixed figure, the next step is to learn to audiate the figure with the beat simultaneously.
+This way, you audiate both the notes of the figure and the sound of the beat (metronome) underneath it.

-An option is to hear the figure played over a metronome on repeat, and audiate everything you hear, the notes and the metronome, in your mind untill you can audiate it without the audio to reference..
+An option is to hear the figure played over a metronome on repeat.
+Audiate everything you hear (the notes and the metronome) in your mind until you can audiate it without the audio reference.

 A second option is to practice tapping the beat with one hand, while simultaneously performing the rhythm of the figure with your other hand.
-In order to do this, I'd recommend also starting with an audio version of the rhythm played over a metronome, and:
+To do this, I'd also recommend starting with an audio version of the rhythm played over a metronome.
+Proceed as follows:

 - First, tap the rhythm of the metronome on a table with one of your hands.

-- Once they can be done separately, try to perform them at the same time.
+- Once the two can be done separately, try to perform them at the same time.

 When you can perform this, next try audiating the sound you hear while performing it, and then drop the physical performance.